 Github – This is my repository of open source software.
 These are mostly small projects that serve as starting points for larger projects.

 Connected Neurosciences – I founded this company in 2016 to develop software for people with neurological conditions to track their day-to-day symptoms.
-The initial focus is to help people with Parkinson’s, but I will be working on new products as time permits.
+The initial focus is to help people with Parkinson’s, but the latest titles include software for tracking MS and ALS.

 Teaching & Speaking